Updated on Nov 25, 2017

-Lot of photographer are extremely happy about the jpg ootc (out of the camera) and I’ve to agree with them but… for me the raw post processing is so important cause it gives to the photographer the ability to show the unique and personal vision, in the same way the photographers could get unique prints in the dark room.
+A lot of photographers are extremely happy about the jpg ootc (out of the camera) and I’ve to agree with them but… for me, the raw post-processing is so important cause it gives to the photographer the ability to show the unique and personal vision, in the same way, the photographers could get unique prints in the dark room.

-The jpg from the Fuji X100t are nice but with the extra editing you can do with the .raw files in Lightroom give enormous opportunity to the photographers.
+The jpgs from the Fuji X100t are nice but I prefer the .raw file since the extra editing you can in Lightroom: it give you an enormous opportunity!

-I’m just not so happy (and I know that I’m not the only one) about the demosaicing algorithm with the fuji raw in Lightroom.
-I know there’s the Iridient Developer as alternative and I’ve tested this summer for some weeks Capture One too.
-The latter gives nice results with the fuji raw at cost of slow down with the workflow (at least in my opinion).
-Honestly I had difficulties to adapt myself to Capture One after I’m using Lightroom from the first open beta of 2006.
+I’m just not so happy (and I know that I’m not the only one) about the demosaicing algorithm with the Fujifilm raw in Lightroom.
+I know there’s the Iridient Develope an as alternative and I’ve tested this summer for some weeks Capture One too.
+The latter gives nice results with the Fuji raw at cost of slow down with the workflow (at least in my opinion).
+Honestly, I had difficulties to adapt myself to Capture One after I’m using Lightroom from the first open beta of 2006.
 I’m just so used about the Adobe software and it’s much quicker especially when dealing with a big library of more than 200.000 photos.

-So my decision is to stay stick with Lightroom and I’ve started to learn how to process better the Fuji’s raw file: for example I’ve create a template that compensate for the excessive contrast and dark tone of the “Classic Chrome” simulation profile in Lightroom.
-Doing so, the match with the jpgs are much more close.
+So my decision is to stay stick with Lightroom and I’ve started to learn how to process better the Fuji’s raw file: for example, I’ve created a template that compensates for the excessive contrast and dark tone of the “Classic Chrome” simulation profile in Lightroom.
+Doing so, the match with the jpgs are much more closely.

 Talking about the ergonomics of the camera, I love to have all the main controls under my thumbs: aperture, time exposure and compensation (when working with aperture priority mode).
-I found also the electronic viewfinder to be quite good (obviusly not as good as the one on the X-T1) and honestly I use more this one that the optical one, even if I’ve the option of the hybrid system.
+I found also the electronic viewfinder to be quite good (obviously not as good as the one on the X-T1) and honestly I use more this one that the optical one, even if I have the option of the hybrid system.